 Google intelligently took a leap when it bought Motorola and designed its first series of smartphones.
-Moto X and Moto G are two such renowned Android based devices which took over the smartphone market in several countries, judging by its price and the configuration it offers the two are best in their kind.
+Moto X and Moto G are two such renowned Android-based devices which took over the smartphone market in several countries, judging by its price and the configuration it offers the two are best in their kind.
 The Moto X is a strong contender to many high-end devices including Google’s own Nexus 4, offering a Qualcomm Pro Snapdragon Dual-core 1.7 GHz Krait processor, Adreno 320 GPU, 10 MP HD camera and a Corning Gorilla Glass 4.7” display.

 On the other hand, the Moto G supports a Qualcomm Snapdragon 400 Quad-core 1.2 GHz CPU, Adreno 305 GPU and a 4.5” display, which is just a bit less from the X. Another great thing about these devices is the support for the latest Android version.
 Taking the latest KitKat 4.4.3 as an example, which was released and pushed to these devices in a matter of weeks.
-This also brings a great deal of effort for the developers to come up with a root method, jcase is one such worthy Android developer at XDA forums, who has been contributing to long list of devices and has lately released a new exploit to Root Moto X and Moto G on KitKat 4.4.x.
+This also brings a great deal of effort for the developers to come up with a root method, jcase is one such worthy Android developer at XDA forums, who has been contributing to a long list of devices and has lately released a new exploit to Root Moto X and Moto G on KitKat 4.4.x.

-DroidViews or any of its members do not encourage rooting, it voids warranty.
+DroidViews or any of its members do not encourage rooting, it voids the warranty.
 Understand the risk and proceed only then.
 It is also important to note that the exploit is meant only and only for the Moto X and Moto G, irrespective of its variant.
 But, do not attempt to try this on any other device.

 Preparations Before Root

-- Install the appropriate drivers from here.
+- Install the appropriate Motorola USB drivers.

 - A USB data cable compatible with the device

-- Backup everything including storage, SMS, Contacts etc.
+- Backup everything including storage, SMS, Contacts, etc.